guozetang/guozetang.github.io/source/about/index.md

 - **Applied technology:** Tkinter, Python3.5, MVC Design Pattern.
 - Designed the GUI of Paper tracking system by Tkinter.
 Realized the paper manager code.
+- Designed Paper Tracking Application which can manage the importance, urgency and tags of the papers.
+Developed GUI by Tkinter python library.
+Imple-mented the paper manager code(Python 3.5) using MVC Design Pattern.

 #### VolP Audio Remote Control System Based on SIP Protocol (09/2015-11/2016)